- Individuals with disabilities will not be subjected to restraint or seclusion.

 - Representative payees identified by the Social Security Administration will be reviewed for compliance with federal requirements.

-- Individuals with disabilities, their family members, and caregivers will have equitable access to vaccinations (including COVID-19 vaccine) and COVID-related programs supporting housing and economic security.
+- Individuals with disabilities, their family members, and caregivers will have equitable access to vaccinations (including COVID-19 vaccine) and related health care.

 - Improve access and rights to services within vocational rehabilitation and centers for independent living